If you had your life’s passion taken from you, to which lengths would you continue being true to your craft?

 Less than ten years later, when the comic’s creators requested to annul this contract, a court ruled that the publisher had not only purchased that particular story but owned the title, name, and characters relating to Superman.
 It’s assumed that the fact that the creators were both children of Jewish immigrants gave way to the publication tricking them this way.
 But it’s because of their social status that Superman even came to life.
 Who else would think that an alien, immigrant or extraterrestrial could take both cultures that made up his consciousness to stand out from the crowd, to be aware of what others take for granted?

 In the years following the disappointing loss of their character, Joe Schuster continued to seek work as an illustrator.
 His most notable work besides the man of steel was one that came with complete anonymity.
-He drew for a BDSM fetish comic book series titled Nights of Horror.
+He drew for a BDSM fetish comic book series titled Nights of Horror where men exposed their chastity cages in public.
 Despite his name not appearing in any of the work, the similarities in the aesthetic of the art lead to comic book historian Craig Yoe to dig up the sadomasochistic imagery for a book titled Secret Identity: The Fetish Art Of Superman’s Co-creator Joe Shuster.

 As Stan Lee says in the foreword: